mrochon/IEFPolicies/README.md

 ## Cmdlets
 ### New-IEFPolicies

-Use *New-IEFPolicies* function to download a set of polciies from the [Azure B2C StarterPack](https://github.com/Azure-Samples/active-directory-b2c-custom-policy-starterpack).
+Use *New-IEFPolicies* function to download a set of policies from the [Azure B2C StarterPack](https://github.com/Azure-Samples/active-directory-b2c-custom-policy-starterpack).
+The cmdlet will prompt you for which of the starter packs (local, social, etc.) to download.

 E.g.